smoll/secure-hook-test/README.md

 #### todos

-0. Remove raw `puts`, use a logger, and distinguish between DEBUG/INFO/WARN.
-0. DRY up Sinatra app if we create more than one endpoint
+* DRY up Sinatra app if we create more than one endpoint

 #### use automated build
 ```